 - The base is 5.5″ of support foam with contour cuts to create Casper Wave’s zoned support system.

-- Casper Wave is wrapped in a thick, soft, durable cover.
+- Casper Wave is wrapped in a thick, soft, durable cover that doesn’t affect the overall feel of the mattress significantly.

 - Both conform to contours, but the Wave works better for side sleepers who weigh less.